rescript-association/genType/DEVELOPMENT.md

 # Development

-## Build genType
+## Build reanalyze

 ```
-# Installs all dependencies (if needed) and builds genType
+# Installs all dependencies (if needed) and builds reanalyze
 npm install
 npx esy install
 npm run build

-# If you want to run gentype without a complicated path
+# If you want to run reanalyze without a complicated path
-npx esy x gentype.exe --version
+npx esy x reanalyze.exe --version
 ```

-This will create a symlink `_esy/default/build/install/default/bin/gentype.exe` which is pointing to the executable BuckleScript picks up automatically when installed via npm.
+This will create a symlink `_esy/default/build/install/default/bin/reanalyze.exe` which is pointing to the executable BuckleScript picks up automatically when installed via npm.

-**Note:** There is also a file called `examples/gentype.exe`, which is actually also a symlink to the built genType binary.
+**Note:** There is also a file called `examples/reanalyze.exe`, which is actually also a symlink to the built reanalyze binary.
 It is used for our integration tests.

-## Test genType
+## Test reanalyze

 Make sure to always run the tests before submitting any changes (CI usually takes longer to give you feedback).